david32768/Jynx/README.md

  (version 9.7 sometimes fails [BASIC|SIMPLE] Verifier checks because of ASM issue #318014).
 It is written in Java V11
  and supports all features up to V22 except user attributes.
+(V23 is supported if an ASM 9.8 snapshot which corrects ASM issue #318014 is used).

 More checking is done before using ASM.
 For example stack and local variables types are checked assuming